sphinx-doc/sphinx/doc/markup/inline.rst

 The following roles don't do anything special except formatting the text in a different style:

+.. role:: abbr

+   An abbreviation.
+If the role content contains a parenthesized explanation, it will be treated specially: it will be shown in a tool-tip in HTML, and output only once in LaTeX.

+   Example: ``:abbr:`LIFO (last-in, first-out)```.

+   .. versionadded:: 0.6

 .. role:: command

    The name of an OS-level command, such as ``rm``.